ixa-ehu/ixa-pipe-tok/README.md

      + ptb3Ldots: Normalize ellipses into ...
      + unicodeLdots: Normalize dot and optional space sequences into the Unicode ellipsis character (U+2026).
 Dots order of application is ptb3Ldots -> UnicodeLdots.
-     + tokenizeParagraphs: creates Paragraph Tokens when more than newlines are found.
-       Paragraphs are denoted by "*<P>*"

 Contents
 ========